Luis-Nobrega/OSIRIS_with_Checkpoints/Steering_user_dev_guide.md

 For example, while restart checkpoints could happen at each 1 million steps, this verification could happen at each thousand.

+⚠️ **WARNING:** This feature is being fixed so as setting this value is not mandatory and defaulted to 0 -> (04/07/25)

 ### Steering file

 The module will always look for a file named `steering_input_deck` .
 If successful, this file will be renamed to `steering_input_deck.used` and will no longer be read.
-The user must then create a new `steering_input_deck` , or modify and rename `steering_input_deck.used` for it to be read again.
+The user must then create a new `steering_input_deck` , or modify/rename `steering_input_deck.used` for it to be read again.

 The file accepts data in the format: `key = value` .
 A valid example is as follows: